 - Write out the label with Pigma pens

 When I am nearer my quilts, I’ll do a little tutorial with some pictures.
 Like many quilters, I often don’t label unless I am giving the quilt away or putting it in a show.
-This stops now!Disclaimer: *Links with asterisk indicate an affiliate link.
+This stops now!Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.